-After seven years, the safety net has grown from $12,000 into roughly $24,000.
-That’s good, and fights of the devaluation brought on by inflation.
+After seven years, the safety net has grown from $12,000 to roughly $24,000.
+That’s good, and fights off the devaluation brought on by inflation.

 To summarize, this is what I’m trying to say:

-Saving money through inflation makes sure your safety net keeps up with the rising prices.
+Saving money through inflation ensures your safety net keeps up with the rising prices.
 Make sure you add an additional 10% of the safety net every year in order to fight the devaluation of your cushions.